 The contributory base is the same as in Social insurance and state employment policy contributions.
 But there is a minimum contributory base, which is equal to minimum wage (it is not applied, if the person uses the minimum contributory base as self employed).
 For those who do not have permanent income such as students, pensioners, children, the state pay minimum insurance, therefore the minimum contributory base is not relevant in these cases.
-A maximum contributory base was introduced in 2008.
-Information on the contribution rates and maximum contribution bases is provided below.
+There is no maximum contributory base.
+Information on the contribution rates is provided below.

-Contribution rates in 2011-2015:
+Contribution rates in 2013-2017: